Skip to Content

 A ttsc plugin is one npm package with two halves:

-2. A Go sidecar that holds the actual transform or check logic. ttsc builds it on the consumer machine the first time it is used, then caches the binary.
+2. A Go source plugin that holds the actual transform or check logic. ttsc builds it on the consumer machine the first time it is used, then caches the result.
+Executable package main sources become sidecars; non-main transform packages are linked into a native host.

-One npm package, one contract, one config (tsconfig.json’s compilerOptions.plugins).
+One npm package, one contract, one enablement entry in compilerOptions.plugins[].

 Stages and host-driven subcommands

 ttsc knows two stages.
 Set one on the descriptor with stage: "transform" or stage: "check".
-The host invokes a fixed set of subcommands per stage:
+Executable sidecars receive a fixed set of subcommands per stage; linked transform sources do not receive argv and instead run inside the selected native host:

 StageSubcommands the host spawnsWhat the plugin does